Sen. Damon D. Thayer

 Sen. Thayer was nominated by former CASD educator Arthur Thayer, who also accepted the award on his behalf.

-When asked how he wishes to be addresses, Senator Damon Thayer, of the Kentucky State Senate, replied, "I came into this world as Damon D. Thayer, and I will go out of it the same!"
+When asked how he wished to be addressed, Senator Damon Thayer, of the Kentucky State Senate, replied, "I came into this world as Damon D. Thayer, and I will go out of it the same!"

 "As a conservative Republican, I can tell you that my colleagues find it amusing that I once portrayed President Franklin Delano Roosevelt in the GHS production of Annie back in 1984.
 I tell them that I have since come to my senses and joined the party of another President Roosevelt named Teddy!